vpht1/hband/README_en.md

 # H Band Personal Information Protection and Privacy Policy

-Latest update: November 24, 2021
+Latest update: December 10, 2021

 In order to fully protect your rights, we have updated the "H Band Personal Information Protection and Privacy Policy".
 This version of the update mainly focuses on:

 1. Disclosure of the system permissions and third-party SDKs that need to be requested in advance to ensure the realization of some independent functions.
 For details, please refer to "Appendix 1 Permission Usage Instructions" and "Appendix 2 Third Party SDK Usage Instructions".